Visa-free destinations for Caribbean passport holders

 Travelling to Schengen countries with a Caribbean passport

 Holders of Caribbean passports enjoy the benefit of visa-free access to the Schengen Area for short-term stays.
-They are permitted to stay for up to 90 days within a 180-day period throughout the region.
+They can stay for up to 90 days within any 180-day period throughout the region.
 For example, if a traveller has spent 40 days in France and 20 days in Germany, they would be eligible for an additional 30 days in any other Schengen country.

 Currently, Caribbean passport holders can enter any Schengen state without additional travel permits.
-However, from 2025, they will be required to register with the European Travel Information and Authorization System (ETIAS) before travelling.
+However, from 2025, they must register with the European Travel Information and Authorization System (ETIAS) before travelling.

 ETIAS is a travel authorization system designed for visa-exempt visitors to the Schengen Area.
 The application process involves a fee of €7 and can be completed within a few minutes.